peterkuma/alcf-precip/README.md

 name.
 "Requires" lists commands which have to be run before running the current command.

+After running the commands, the resulting ALCF filters for each data source are stored in `data/alcf_filter`.

+### all

+Run all of the commands below in a sequence.

 ### weather

 Extract cloud types from weather reports.